ftvkyo/ftvkyo.github.io/content/cv.md

 My keyboard has an irregular shape and custom firmware, and the OS keyboard layouts are also non-trivial.
 This project reduces the burden of configuring that all by hand by providing a unified configuration format that expands into the firmware sources, OS configuration and a compact reference card.

+### Tekutonu

+{{< skills "Rust, Vulkan (vulkano.rs)" >}}

+[Tekutonu](/project/tekutonu/) is a simple voxel engine written in Rust and aimed at learning Vulkan.
+It's not the first time I've experimented with voxels, and this project is interesting because of the lessons in engine architecture and the development process I learned.

 ### Other personal projects

 I have many more personal projects, they include: